gvwilson/thirdbit/fiction/maddy-roo/index.md

 Bluster raced across the mud and threw himself onto the boat as the stiltbot toppled over into the river.
-"Come on!" he yelled at his twin brother as Bravo ran-hopped, ran-hopped, and grabbed Bluster's outstretched paw.
+"Come on!" he yelled at his twin brother as Bravo ran-hopped and grabbed Bluster's outstretched paw.

 But Maddy and Sindy were too slow.
 The chainsaw bot blocked their way, its arm whizzing angrily.
+They were going to be caught!

-And then something rocketed out of nowhere, bounced into the air, and slammed into the sawbot at just the right spot.
+Something rocketed out of nowhere, bounced into the air, and slammed into the sawbot at just the right spot.
 The sawbot tipped and tilted and fell on its side,